issamsaid/hiCL/README.md

 cd hiCL
 git checkout tags/1.0
 ```
-The following table summarizes the different releases of the library:</br>
+The following table summarizes the different details about all the
+releases of the <b>hiCL</b> library:</br>

 Release number (tag)  | Date         | Description
 --------------------- | ------------ | -----------------------------------------------